josefophe/NFT-Receipt/README.md

 Connecting to a wallet is one important requirements most DApp developers will have to integrate in their application when creating a DApp on the Algorand Blockchain.

-## My Algo Wallet Connect With Reach
+## My Algo Wallet Connect With DApp
 - connect to the My Algo Wallet
 - Checking of account information, like address and account balance
 - Using Faceut to fund account